jlleongarcia/jlleongarcia/content/blog/tinker-x300.md

 So now the fan is at 30% up to 60 Celsius.

+> For Windows you can use [FanControl](https://github.com/Rem0o/FanControl.Releases) and AMD Adrenaline Software

 {{< details title="Changing Power Profiles 📌" closed="true" >}}

 ```sh